Germany: Coronavirus skeptics protest despite rising infections | DW | 20.03.2021

 Live footage from the inner city showed demonstrators facing off with a large contingent of police in riot gear.
 Many protesters were chanting "Wir sind das Volk" ("We are the people"), a slogan taken from the peaceful protests that led to the end of communist East Germany in 1989.

-Some protesters tried to break through a police barrier, and media said a water cannon had been used to disperse some demonstrators.
+Some protesters tried to break through a police barrier, and media said a water cannon had been used to disperse some demonstrators outside the area authorized for the rally.

 Police said they had used mace and batons in scuffles with protesters.